BlackriverOrg/anysolve-docs/docs/showcase/query-document-collection/query-knowledge-base.md

 Afterwards we add some more documents from the AnySolve website that have information about how to use AnySolve.

-**Please note:** The document lifetime is specified in the task description.
+**Please note:** The document lifetime is specified in the tool description.

 ## New: Add website document to the document collection

-The task [Searchable Document Collection - Add Website document](https://www.anysolve.ai/tools/intern-memory-search-collection-add-url) allows you to add a website by providing the `URL` to a collection.
+The tool [Searchable Document Collection - Add Website document](https://www.anysolve.ai/tools/intern-memory-search-collection-add-url) allows you to add a website by providing the `URL` to a collection.

 ## Querying the document collection

 Now that we have a document collection we can query the knowledge base we have built.
 We can ask `how can i create a html page with anysolve`.
 The document collection parameter must be set to the collection which we named `anysolve`.
-We can also set the quality paramter which decides how well the quality of the task is.
-The lower the quality the cheaper the task run and the faster the result.
+We can also set the quality paramter which decides how well the quality of the tool is.
+The lower the quality the cheaper the tool run and the faster the result.

-After a click on `Run task` we get the result.
+After a click on `Run tool` we get the result.

 ![Screenshot](query.png)